 Surface and Space

 The surface that you intend to park the trailer on needs to be as flat as possible and solid enough to support the trailer's weight so that it can be leveled.
 A CT trailer can even experience some sinking on a surface as solid as asphalt (see pic at right), especially during the heat of the summer months.
-Concrete is your best bet.
+Concrete is your best bet, but if that isn't possible, you can rest the the feet of the trailer on metal plates to distribute the weight and avoid damage.
+If your only available surface isn't concrete, talk to your provider about whether or not they'll be sending plates.

-You should review the clearance between the trailer and your building(s).
+You should review the clearance between the trailer, your building(s), and any surrounding landscaping or power lines.
 Will the trailer have room to extend any pop-outs or awnings?
 Will there be room for ramps?
 Try pretending you are a patient and walk through their experience accessing the mobile CT trailer.
 If you need to reconsider your location, the sooner you know- the better.

 Being able to push images to PACS will be a must for the mobile trailer.
-You'll need to discuss the project in advance with your IT department to set expectations.
-There will likely be some protocols that need to be adjusted in order to smooth out the trailer's communication with your network.
-An IT team member should be scheduled for the day your trailer arrives to make the connection.
+You'll need to discuss the project in advance with your IT department to set expectations and to make sure a network connection is run to the outside of the building beside the power connection.
+There will likely be some protocols that need to be adjusted during setup and applications training in order to smooth out the trailer's communication with your network.
+An IT team member should be scheduled for the day your trailer arrives to work with the setup engineer to make the connection.
+An IT team member should also be present during applications training to make sure protocols are set up correctly for the CT to communicate with your PACS.

 A mobile CT will require 3-phase power.
 In terms of voltage, each trailer's needs are a little different so be sure to check in with your provider to see what those requirements will be.
-Often, a specific connector (Russellstoll is the predominant manufacturer) is required along with a 40-foot power cable.
-Coordinating to have an electrician on call to change out the plug (if needed) can be a wise precaution.
+Often, a specific connector (Russellstoll is the predominant manufacturer) is required.
+Coordinating to have an electrician change out the plug (if needed) in advance of the trailer's arrival is best.

 Each state has different regulations for mobile CT trailers.
-A trailer from a reputable provider will come with verification/documentation of its home state’s inspection.
-Inquire at your state's department of health to determine if they practice reciprocity and will accept these documents.
 If you work in one of the states that require a certificate of need (CON), there may be some additional application and documentation that you will have to take care of via state channels.
-If you aren’t yet familiar with your state’s laws, the very best thing you can do is ask a lot of questions up front.
+If you aren’t yet familiar with your state’s laws, the very best thing you can do is check with your state's radiation safety department and ask a lot of questions up front.

 When it comes to getting your facility ready for a mobile CT trailer, there are two "nutshell" takeaways that should guide the process:

-1. Plan early- If you can, start planning the day you sign your rental agreement.
+1. Plan early- If you can, start planning before you sign your rental agreement.
 The more time you have, the more potential issues you can avoid.

 2. Communicate often- Your provider, your IT department, your state; drop a line periodically to anyone who has a hand in making your project work.
 When everyone is clear on their part in the plan, it goes much more smoothly.